AlexSchunert/DataScience/MSFT_GP/Docs/MSFT_GP.md

 I won't go into any more detail as there is great source material available.
 Check out [1.](#references) and [3.](#references) in references.

 ## Implementation
 The gp implementation [gaussian_process.py](../gaussian_process.py) is homebrew.
-The implementation is mostly based on [1.](#references) (lectures 9 and 12 if aI remember correctly).
+It is mostly based on [1.](#references) (lectures 9 and 12 if aI remember correctly).
 The rest is currently pretty much plot-tools and data-plumbing using pandas.

 ## Usage
-I haven't managed to write a command line parser yet.
-There is an
+Command line parser in the making.

 ## Analyses
 A log of the [Analyses](Analyses.md) done so far.

 ## References
 1. [Probabilistic_ML](https://github.com/philipphennig/Probabilistic_ML)*: "Probabilistic Machine Learning" Course at the University of Tübingen, Summer Term 2023, Philipp Hennig.
 Under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-nc-sa/4.0/)*